-According to the Patient Survey, a sampling survey on hospitals and clinics every three years, there were estimated to be approximately four million people under medical treatment with diagnoses of psychiatric diseases including 350,000 inpatients.
-Although many of the psychiatric patients are cases mild and will recover eventually, a considerable number of them are in chronic conditions to qualify as disability.
-Patients with longer than six months of psychiatric disorders may be eligible for the Mental Health &
+According to the Patient Survey, a sampling survey on hospitals and clinics every three years, there were estimated to be approximately four million people under medical treatment with diagnoses of psychiatric diseases 350,000 including inpatients.
+Although many of the psychiatric patients are mild cases and will recover eventually, a considerable number of them are in chronic conditions to qualify as disability.
+Patients with longer than six months of psychiatric disorders may be eligible for the Mental Health & the proposal did not realize yet.